275 Sapientia

-Sapientia (minor planet designation: 275 Sapientia) is a very large Main belt asteroid that was discovered by Johann Palisa on 15 April 1888 in Vienna.
+275 Sapientia is a very large Main belt asteroid that was discovered by Johann Palisa on 15 April 1888 in Vienna.
 It is classified as a C-type asteroid and is probably composed of carbonaceous material.
 It is named for the Roman personification of wisdom, Sapientia.

 Observations performed at the Palmer Divide Observatory in Colorado Springs, Colorado, during 2007 produced a light curve with an estimated period of 14.766±0.006 hours with a brightness range of 0.11±0.02 in magnitude.
 A 2014 study found a period of 14.931±0.001 hours with a variation of 0.12±0.01 in magnitude.
 The light curve was found to be irregular, suggesting the asteroid has an irregular shape.
 On September 30, 2015, the asteroid was observed occulting the 7th magnitude star HIP 14977 from multiple sites in Europe.
 The resulting chords showed a nearly circular prolate spheroid profile.